scholzj/terraform-aws-minikube/README.md

 ## Add-ons

 Currently, following add-ons are supported:
-* Kubernetes dashboard
+* Kubernetes Dashboard
-* Heapster for resource monitoring
-* Storage class and CSI driver for automatic provisioning of persistent volumes
-* External DNS (Replaces Route53 mapper)
+* External DNS
-* Ingress
+* Kubernetes Nginx Ingress Controller
+* Kubernetes Metrics Server

 The add-ons will be installed automatically based on the Terraform variables.

 ## Custom add-ons

 Custom add-ons can be added if needed.
-From every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
+From every URL in the `addons` list, the initialization scripts will automatically run it using `bash` to deploy it.
 Minikube is using RBAC.
 So the custom add-ons have to be *RBAC ready*.

-## Tagging

-If you need to tag resources created by your Kubernetes cluster (EBS volumes, ELB load balancers etc.) check [this AWS Lambda function which can do the tagging](https://github.com/scholzj/aws-kubernetes-tagging-lambda).

 ## Kubernetes version